tinglesoftware/dependabot-azure-devops/docs/updater.md

 > [!WARNING]
-> **Deprecated;** Use of the Dependabot Updater image is no longer recommended since v2.0; The "updater" component is considered an internal to Dependabot and is not intended to be run directly by end-users.
+> **Deprecated;** Use of the Dependabot Updater image is no longer recommended since v2.0; The "updater" component is considered internal to Dependabot and is not intended to be run directly by end-users.
 There are known limitations with this image, see [unsupported features and configuration](../README.md#unsupported-features-and-configurations) for more details.

 # Table of Contents